uwupanda333/Portfolio/README.md

 # Portfolio

 ### Link to Deployed Website
-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is https://uwupanda333.github.io/Portfolio/

 ### Goal and Value of the Application